LokiFuller/FacialRecognition/README.md

 saveImageWithBoundingBoxes Function: This function takes an image, draws a bounding box around detected facial features, and saves it to an output directory.
 It uses pixel manipulation to draw a rectangle in green around the facial area, which can be adjusted based on detection results.

 ## Running the Project
-To run the program, compile the main code and run the executable in a directory containing the dataSet folder with images.
+To run the program, compile the main code in visual studio and run.
 The program will process each image and save the output in the output_images directory with bounding boxes drawn on detected faces.